ripaclub/sphinxsearch/README.md

 With the 'auto' option the component will use the best execution mode available, prefering prepared mode if supported by the driver.

+### Working with types

+This library aims to normalize API usage among supported drivers and modes, bud due to Sphinx specification there're some consideration:

+* `NULL` is not supported by Sphinx, however the library transparently hadle this case for SQL compatibility.
+An exception will be thrown by the driver if you try to use a value = `NULL`

+* `boolean` Sphinx doesn't have a native boolean type, however if you try to use a PHP bool when Sphinx expects an integer the driver will caste the value to 0 or 1 respectively.

+* `integer` both integer number and string of integer work properly when Sphinx expects an integer.

+* `float` due to some limitation of PDO driver, only proper PHP float values work in prepared statement mode.
+Also the PDO decimal point conversion is locale aware: will work only if LC_NUMERIC setting is compliant with point as separator in decimal notation.

+For those reasons we suggest to use proper PHP native types always (i.e not use strings for numeric fields) when building queries.

 ### SQL Objects